EvelynGriffith/object-processing/writing/reflection.md

 This function, in a nut shell, is defining constructors.
 Basically what it is doing is first using a function definition to define the inputs and outputs of this function which are the variable "name", "country", "phone_number", "job", and "email" (all of which are strings).
 The function also has another variable input called self which doesnt chave a type definition in the beginning function definition.
 The function then states that the output of this function should be None.
 This is because this function doesn't really need to produce an output it just needs to define the constructors for a person.
 The function will then go into the self.name sections of the function which is really the meat and potatoes as for why the function exists.
 This will essentially give each of the already existing people a way to distinguish their own personal data fromt the rest of the group data.
 This self." " is a way for the Person Class to reference individual data as opposed to group sets of data.

+This is creating the constructor.
+Class definition: designates that we will create a new data type.
+When designation of methid __init__ (short for initialization) that is the constructor! the first parameter in this code is always called self.
+What does self do in context of a constructor? self refers to the new instance of the class that is about to be constructed. makes init self refferential and allows us to use itself to modify its own state.
+The self.name etc. block of code is creating a new instance of the person class that is defining a data set for each individual.
+What is the purpose of None?
+None usually means "no return value".
+In this instance it means that the constructor doesnt return something but it does construct something and return it back to the code.

 ### Describe in detail how the provided source code works

 TODO: Provide a description of each line in the following source code